-Figure 1: Node S is forwarding a packet to a remote destination D.
+Figure 1 Node S is forwarding a packet to a remote destination D sender will drop the packet when the retransmissions reach the limit.
+This procedure iterates until the packet arrives at the destination.

-2.2 Impact of Candidate Selection, Prioritization and Coordination on Throughput
+2.2 Impact of candidate selection, prioritization and coordination on throughput

-To ensure the relay priority among the forwarding candidates, a MAC protocol similar to those proposed in [17, 5] is necessary.
+To ensure the relay priority among the forwarding candidates, a MAC protocol similar to those proposed in [8, 23, 24] is necessary.
 For example, a feasible MAC protocol could proceed as following: when the sender decides the \mathcal{F} and detects the channel is idle for a while, it broadcasts the data packet, in which the intended MAC address of the forwarding candidates and their relay priorities are included.
-To ensure the candidates to follow the priorities to relay the packet, the candidate with i^{th} priority will wait $(i-1)T{ACK}$ (T{ACK} is time needed for transmitting an ACK packet) time before it sends out the ACK when it received the packet correctly or keep silent otherwise.
+To ensure the candidates to follow the priorities to relay the packet, the candidate with i^{th} priority will wait $(i-1)T{ACK}$ $(T{ACK}$ is time needed for transmitting an ACK packet) time before it sends out the ACK when it received the packet correctly or keep silent otherwise.
 Here the ACK message plays two roles, one is for acknowledgement to the sender, the other is for suppressing lower-priority candidates.
-That is, whenever a lower-priority candidate hears an ACK sent from a higherpriority candidate, it will suppress itself from relaying the packet.
+That is, whenever a lowerpriority candidate hears an ACK sent from a higherpriority candidate, it will suppress itself from relaying the packet.
 In our analysis, we assume the relay priority can be strictly enforced, i.e., for this feasible MAC protocol, the ACK can be correctly received by the sender and the candidates with probability 1.
 This assumption is reasonable because typically the ACK packet is small and broadcast at the basic rate, it is unlikely to be lost and can be transmitted correctly for a longer range than the data packet.